 Many iSchool students enroll in INFO 289 or MARA 289 and create e-portfolios to demonstrate their mastery of the Core Competencies of our profession.
-These reflective e-portfolios have an academic focus.
 While they are strong academic products, and are often text-and content-rich, they are not particularly appropriate as a focused job search tool.
-However, a INFO 289 or MARA 289 e-portfolio can serve as an excellent starting point for relevant information and projects that you can tailor to a specific job focus and present in your career e-portfolio.
+However, an INFO 289 or MARA 289 e-portfolio can serve as an excellent starting point for relevant information and projects that you can tailor to a specific job focus and present in your career e-portfolio.

 - Profile with contact information

 - Background / Professional Philosophy

 - Education – can include related coursework, projects, and other training